Ali bin Abdullah Al Thani: Events during his rule

-During his reign, Sheikh Ali oversaw the very first shipment of onshore Qatari oil from the port city in Mesaieed on 31 December 1949, marking Qatar's entry into the oil age.
+During his reign, Sheikh Ali oversaw the first shipment of onshore Qatari oil from the port city of Mesaieed on 31 December 1949, marking Qatar's entry into the oil age.

 His reign saw the establishment of the first regular school for boys, the first regular school for girls, the funding of university places and the construction of the first permanent hospital.
 In addition to these, Sheikh Ali also oversaw the construction of the Doha International Airport, several road networks, and water, electricity and port facilities.
 He also established additional government departments and ministries as well as the first joint stock companies.
 Ronald Cochrane was made responsible for organizing the police force in Qatar.
 Phillip Plant, a former British Royal Air Force officer, was appointed as adviser to the emir in January 1950.
 In August 1950, Britain appointed Arthur John Wilton as the first Political Officer in Qatar.

 On 1 September 1952, a new treaty was signed between Sheikh Ali and the Iraq Petroleum Company (later the Qatar Petroleum Company).
 Under the terms of these agreements, Qatar acquired 50% of profits from oil exports.
 In line with the exploration of oil in Qatar, Sheikh Ali took steps to establish an effective administrative system to manage the rising economy of oil.

 Numerous protests during the mid-1950s were directed at Sheikh Ali.
 In the early 1950s, there were many protests by dissatisfied oil workers aimed towards the oil companies.
 He acted as a mediator for discussions between oil companies and demonstrators.
 By 1956, protests appeared in Doha and started displaying a more hostile attitude towards the Emir.
 One of the largest protests took place that year; it drew 2,000 participants, most of whom were oil workers and high-ranking Qataris allied with Arab nationalists.

 In May 1960, a cousin of Sheikh Ali attempted to assassinate him with a firearm at the Sheikh's holiday residence in Beirut.
 The assassination attempt was allegedly related to finances.
 He abdicated in favor of Ahmad bin Ali Al Thani on 28 October 1960.